WilliamsPanLab/gs/Step2_Fig1/README.md

 19. saveout all the data as .rds files

 ## Upon completion, we should have gpBoots.rds, gpDerivBoots.rds, and gpFitBoots.rds for use in the subsequent plotting script

+## Plotting steps (assuming above .rds files are derived and locally available)

+1. Chunk 1: load needed libraries.
+2. Chunk 2 establishes some functions that we'll use throughout the markdown.
+One is to plot bootstraps with a fair amount of ggplot specifications, and the other is to find the furthest extent of symptoms reported in each bootstrap.
+For context: the significance testing we've employed uses the total number of bootstraps to derive p-values.
+If certain levels of symptoms are not included in some bootstraps, this changes how we can consider statistical significance.
+To maximize statistical certainty, only symptom ranges that were included in all bootstraps are considered.
+Therefore, we need this function `find_furthest_nonzero` to determine what the highest symptom count that was included across all all 10k iterations was.
+Finally, we set a color palette that will be used throughout.
+3. Plot our reference linear model.
+This is equivalent to the reported correlation.
+The linear fit is also extracted to plot as a reference on future plots. `basic` is the name of the first plot, which is a hexplot.
+4. The next chunk loads in the bootstrapped fits (`gpFitBoots.rds`) and plots the p-factor.
+We'll extract subfactors from the big all-subfactor-bootstrap dataframe.
+The maximum extent of each subfactor is the maximum value for that subfactor in masterdf.
+They are extracted accordingly: see the previous bootstrapping script (above) for reference.
+Next, we derive some plot elements, such as the threshold for borderline clinical and clinical thresholds from t-scores ([see this paper for reference](https://www.nature.com/articles/s41380-022-01522-w)).
+5. The next chunk does the same, but extends this processing to internalizing and externalizing subscales (while extracting the information for subscales for future plotting).
+6. Now we load in bootstrapped derivatives (`gpDerivBoots.rds`).
+The structure of which values belong to which subscale is the same as that used for the fits in steps 4-5.
+Now we'll do our manual significance testing at 99% confidence.
+Specifically, we'll find where derivatives (slopes) are positive or negative across all 10,000 iterations.
+This is a way of testing if the 99% confidence interval for the true slope excludes 0.
+We'll then plot significant locations (spans of symptoms where slope is significant) using geom_raster.
+This is equivalent to the approach used in [this paper](https://www.sciencedirect.com/science/article/pii/S1878929320300360), but manual bootstrapping was needed in this situation (hence sherlock/slurm).
+All credit for this idea to the esteemed Dr. Bart Larsen.
+We'll plot out the significant slopes for all subscales.
+7. The last step is to summarize these derivatives.
+Obviously the models are non-linear so they don't have a single slope, but folks will probably prefer something immediately interpretable to something nuanced.
+This allows us to order the different fits relative to each other as well.